 Continuation following termination of employment or reduction in hours may be terminated before the end of the 12-month period if:

-• The employee fails to make timely payment of a required ...
+• The employee fails to make timely payment of a required contribution by the end of the period for which ...